 (Optional Serving Suggestion) Potato Salad – Dice and boil 4 lb red potatoes, drain, and rinse in cold water.
 Dice 2 Roma tomatoes and 1 green bell pepper, mix with 3 Tbsp olive oil and 2 tsp dried parsley.
 Add potatoes and browned sausage, top with baby beet greens and/or baby arugula, salt to taste, toss, and serve.

+Below are a few helpful links for more ideas on how to prepare and really enjoy your chicken gizzards.
 Let us know how you like to prepare YOUR chicken livers and gizzards!

 (Continued from ‘A Calf in the Bath?’
 My apologies for leaving you hanging so long!)